top of page

 1. Locate your inverter’s serial number: It’s usually printed on a label on the side of the inverter.

-2. Go to the SolarEdge warranty lookup page: You can use your serial number to confirm if your unit is within the warranty window.
+2. Visit the SolarEdge warranty lookup page to confirm if your unit is still within the warranty window using your serial number.

 3. Check your system registration: If your system was installed by a certified partner, it may already be registered, but you can confirm or update the details in your SolarEdge monitoring account.